 April 5–9, 2026

-A cluster of TikTok videos — using cult aesthetics, dramatic music, and ironic 'ND supremacy' framing — coalesce under #TNTD.
+A cluster of TikTok videos — using cult aesthetics, dramatic music, and neurodivergent humor — coalesce under #TNTD.
 Accounts like @jebidiahjoshua70 and @totalntdeath are among the earliest hubs.
-The hashtag and 'high IQ post' format spread rapidly.
+The hashtag and recognizable video format spread rapidly.

 April 9, 2026